k-mehalingam/Graph_based_Network_Representation/README.md

 		**get_node_from_heap(name)**
 			gets the value of the node from the heap without deleteting the node.
 5. **SPT.py**
 	This file contains the implementation of the shortest path algorithms which are used in this project.
-In order to compute the shortest path between two vertices, Djikstra's algorithm is used.
+In order to compute the shortest path between two vertices, Dijkstra's algorithm is used.
 To get the list of Reachable vertices for a given vertex.
 	**List of Attributes:**
 		**graph** - object representing the graph in this project
 		**min_heap** - object containing the min_heap
 	**List of Functions:**
-		**djikstra_shortest_path_algorithm(source, destination)**
+		**dijkstra_shortest_path_algorithm(source, destination)**
-			implementation of the shortest path calculation using the djikstra's algorithm.
+			implementation of the shortest path calculation using the dijkstra's algorithm.
 It uses the min heap to find the next vertex which is closer to the given source vertex in the graph.
 		**insert_adjacent_vertices(vertices)**
 			inserts the list of adjacent vertices of a given vertex into the min heap for the spt calculation.
 		**trace_path(destination, distance)**